YourSalesSuccess e-Zine # 056 – Rapport Building on the

 a manner that is considerate and gets the point across.

-6 As the discussion progresses it's essential that you listen for
+the discussion progresses it's essential that you listen for

 and be sensitive to the mood of the prospect.